 This is the first painting I’ve ever done in watercolour.
 I decided to work in watercolour as over the summer I got tired of using the same medium.
 I wanted to step out of my comfort zone and bring back the excitement of doing something new.
 So as a first piece, I decided to paint myself because in the likely event of messing it up I didn’t want to hurt another person’s feelings.

 Only 10 finalists are selected for each of the four age categories to exhibit at the Gallery – and, in 2019, from 2100 entries, 74% were girls.
 We thank Lucca’s art teacher for nudging us to submit his painting.
+Ms Du runs art classes for students and adults at her DuFN Academy of Fine Arts on Stirling Hwy in Claremont, Perth.

 We are so proud of Lucca; the whole family travelled to Sydney for the presentation and to share in this amazing achievement at such a young age.
 (It also gave me the excuse to see the Archibald, which has been on my bucket list for years!
 So many amazing works.
 I hope you enjoy my snaps.)